dnzengou/tokenlab/docs/Africa-Token-Lab_Blockchain-for-traceability_022020.md

 As the multiple parties with whom companies need to communicate and share data are often spread across complex supply chains, a method for discovery (eg. routing, registry service) is highly needed.

 ##### Ensuring governance for use cases
-Lastly, comes the need to establish governance and agreement principles, in the form of a set of rules focusing on the minimal requirements needed to share data between parties and between members of a network, for each business case
+Lastly, comes the need to establish governance and agreement principles, in the form of a set of rules focusing on the minimal requirements needed to share data between parties and between members of a network, for each business case.

 ### Basic understanding the blockchain layer
-The specific requirements of the blockchain layer need to be understood for a speicific use case, industry or ecosystem.
+The specific requirements of the blockchain layer need to be understood for a specific use case, industry or ecosystem.
 The type of data written to a blockchain ledger, that vary depending on the system and/or solution implemented, can be;

 ##### A fully formed, cryptographically signed plain text event data.
 Note.
-There could be a concern about scalability and performance in the occurence of full events written to a ledger.
+There could be a concern about scalability and performance in the occurrence of full events written to a ledger.

 ##### A cryptographic hash of the data with a pointer to required off-chain data exchange
 via a separate traceability application and a hash comparison (with the hash that was written to the ledger).

 A combination of the above, possibly with other methods, can enable the ledger to act as part of a discovery mechanism for parties who need to communicate and share data.

 Based on the DLT in application, the following parties are allowed to see the data that is stored on a ledger;